 There is no doubt Katie’s love for God, her family, and friends carries into her work.
 She and Josh live by their mission: “We exist to make a positive impact on our teammates, our customers, and our community.”

 With that mindset, Katie tackles both good and bad days with strength and a smile.
-As I sat down to write this article and was pouring over the nominations, I realized her story is best told by those who nominated her, many of whom frequently used words like selfless, humble, passionate, and leader to describe her.
+As I sat down to write this article and was poring over the nominations, I realized her story is best told by those who nominated her, many of whom frequently used words like selfless, humble, passionate, and leader to describe her.

 Current RIA President Mark Springer, owner of Dayspring Restoration, wrote, “She will invest her time beyond what is expected.
 She will listen thoroughly and thoughtfully to the issues and weigh the various perspectives and implications to action carefully.
 She will calmly and deftly articulate her position in a manner that respects various interests.
 She will follow through on her commitments and promises.
 She will give away credit for any success.”